Melting of $c \bar c$ and $b \bar b$ pairs in the pre-equilibrium stage of proton-nucleus collisions at the Large Hadron Collider: Results

+By now limiting ourselves to the physical case of the potential in Eq.~\eqref{HQ_potential}, in the top panel of Fig.~\ref{fig:r_rel_c_cor} we show $r_{\mathrm{rel}}$ in the pair rest frame versus $\tau-\tau_\mathrm{form}$ for a $c\bar{c}$ pair (same solid green curve of Fig.~\ref{Fig:rreldifferentpotentials}) and for a $b\bar{b}$ pair (solid brown).
+Even when taking into account the different initialization in position for charm and beauty, we interestingly note that the $c\bar c$ system spreads slightly more quickly with respect to the $b\bar b$ one.
+This is expected since the higher masses of $b$ make them more static in the gluon fields.

-Not only coordinates and momenta of heavy quarks are affected by the backgroung gluon fields, but also their color charges, see Eq.~\eqref{eq:wong3}.
+Not only coordinates and momenta of heavy quarks are affected by the background gluon fields, but also their color charges are, see Eq.~\eqref{eq:wong3}.
 The quark-antiquark pairs can undergo transitions from singlet to octet (and viceversa) both in glasma and in QGP.
 In the latter stage, such transitions have been studied especially within the framework of open quantum systems \cite{Casalderrey-Solana:2012yfo, Brambilla:2016wgg, Miura:2022arv}.
-Singlet-octet transitions may also occur in the glasma stage due to the interaction of the quark and antiquark in the pair with the initial color fields.
-Though we do not implement the transition to the octet states of the initial color singlet, we consider the de-correlation of the color charges of the quark and the antiquark in a pair.
-This quantity serves as an estimate of the probability of singlet-to-octet transitions, and hence gives indications on the survival probability of the pair in the gluon fields.
+These singlet-octet transitions may also occur in the glasma stage due to the interaction of the quark and antiquark in the pair with the initial color fields.
+For this reason we study the decorrelation of the color charges of the quark and the antiquark in a pair, which serves as an estimate of the probability of singlet-to-octet transitions, and hence gives indications on the survival probability of the pair in the gluon fields.

-With the color-singlet initialization that we adopt in this work, the color charges of the two particles in a pair are initially opposite to each other, implying that at $\tau=\tau_\mathrm{form}$ the color charges of the quark $Q_a$ and the companion antiquark $\bar{Q}_a$ are maximally anti-correlated.
-We define the gauge-invariant color-charge correlator~\cite{Pooja:2024rnn} as

-where $\mathcal{G}$ has been defined in Eq.~\eqref{eq:intascailtelefonino}.
-The brackets in~\eqref{eq:c_cor} indicate a double average, over the heavy-quark pairs in each events and over the different events corresponding to the ensemble of glasma fields.
-The correlator~\eqref{eq:c_cor} satisfies the condition $G(\tau_\mathrm{form})=1$.
+As explained in section~\ref{sec:colorspace}, we initialize the quark-antiquark pairs in color-singlet states, then the interactions with the gluonic environment changes their color charges.
+Denoting by $Q_a$ and $\bar Q_a$ the color charges of a quark and its antiquark respectively, let us consider for each pair the time-dependent quantity

+where $q_2$ is the quadratic Casimir invariant of $SU(N_c)$ introduced in \eqref{eq:casimir_values}, and the trace is understood over the $(a,b)$ indices.
+For the color-singlet initialization we have $Q_a = - \bar Q_a $ at $\tau=\tau_\mathrm{form}$, therefore for each pair

+indicating that with our initialization the color charges of the two particles at $\tau=\tau_\mathrm{form}$ are maximally anti-correlated.
+We expect that on average the magnitude of $\mathcal{G}$ decreases with time, as a result of the decorrelation of $Q_a$ and $\bar Q_b$ due to the random interactions with the gluon fields of the evolving glasma.
+This decrease can be interpreted as the raising of the weight of the color-octet component in the pair, which eventually leads to the melting of the pair itself.
+We will use this idea to define a melting probability of the $c\bar c$ and $b\bar b$ pairs, see section~\ref{subsec:melting_of_the_pairs}.